 New game consoles that have a chance at being big successes come along very rarely.
 Portable, dedicated gaming systems are almost as rare, so when Nintendo finally pulled the wraps off the Switch it was to much interest.
-Nintendo have a reputation for going their own way and sometimes this works well (3DS) and sometimes it doesn’t (Wii U), but regardless of their success, Nintendo always has something interesting and is worth watching.
+Nintendo has a reputation for going their own way and sometimes this works well (3DS) and sometimes it doesn’t (Wii U), but regardless of their success, Nintendo always has something interesting and is worth watching.

 The Switch is both a home TV console and a portable system and it promises to let you seamlessly move from one to the other.
 It’s easy to see how it grew from the Wii U, but the controller Joycons borrow motion control from the Wii and some style from the Gamecube.
-Nintendo have been cagey about some of the technical specs inside the Switch, but following from their past form it’s not quite cutting edge processing power – extolling art and reliability over power – a sensible choice.
+Nintendo has been cagey about some of the technical specs inside the Switch, but following from their past form it’s not quite cutting edge processing power – extolling art and reliability over power – a sensible choice.

 Retailer: Amazon +

 The Switch is not the first convertible games console, but it is the first to make it into the big time.
 The key to the system is the small 8 inch slightly fat tablet.
 This central unit goes into a dock that charges it (and lets it run a little faster) and connects it to the TV.
-The tablet has bluetooth built in that it uses to communicate with two miniature size controllers – Joycons.
+The tablet has Bluetooth built in that it uses to communicate with two miniature size controllers – Joycons.

 The Joycons are designed to do a lot of different things.
 Attach them to the sides of the tablet and it turns into a portable gaming console.
 Attach them to a handle and they look like a conventional (if blocky) console controller.
 Turn them sideways and attach a cover and they become two separate controllers that – whilst small – are big enough to work as individual controllers in their own right for multiplayer games.
 Hold one in each hand and use them as a split controller.
-Finally they can be used as motion controllers similar to the Wii’s wiimotes and one of them has built in NFC and infrared.
-There’s other ways to interact with it as well – a more conventional Pro controller and don’t forget that the screen is also a multipoint touch screen.
+Finally, they can be used as motion controllers similar to the Wii’s Wiimotes and one of them has built-in NFC and infrared.
+There’s other ways to interact with it as well – a more conventional Pro controller and don’t forget that the screen is also a multipoint touchscreen.

 The first release video for the Switch showed people playing the Switch at home on their TV then running off to go and see their friends and taking it with them.
 I was sceptical about how well it would work, but the docking is actually seamless.
 Going from playing on the TV screen to handheld mode is virtually instant and I loved being able to carry the Switch around the house playing on the sofa, sitting up in bed or even taking it outside.